-On 1 October 1928 Josef Stalin’s Soviet Russia launched the first Five Year Plan, a series of revolutionary economic reforms which transformed Russia from a peasant society into a power capable of resisting the might of Hitler’s Germany.
+On 1 October 1928 Joseph Stalin’s Soviet Russia launched the first Five Year Plan, a series of revolutionary economic reforms which transformed Russia from a peasant society into a power capable of resisting the might of Hitler’s Germany.

-Bolshevik leader Vladimir Lenin had died in 1924, and in the ensuing power struggle the Georgian Josef Stalin came to the fore as the General Secretary and the de facto leader of Soviet Russia.
+Bolshevik leader Vladimir Lenin had died in 1924, and in the ensuing power struggle the Georgian Joseph Stalin came to the fore as the General Secretary and the de facto leader of Soviet Russia.

 After a period of relative economic liberalism Stalin decided that a wholesale restructuring of the economy was needed, claiming that unless the Soviets caught up with the capitalist western powers they would be destroyed.

 Stalin famously stated: ”We are fifty or a hundred years behind the advanced countries.
 We must make up this gap in ten years.
 Either we do it or they will crush us.”

-The Five Year Plan involved the mechanisation and collectivisation of agriculture in a bid to make it more efficient, as well as the opening of huge new industrial centres in previously uninhabited areas rich in natural resources, such as Magnitogorsk, built near huge iron and steel reserves east of the Urals.
+Stalin’s first Five Year Plan involved the mechanisation and collectivisation of agriculture in a bid to make it more efficient.
+It also involved the opening of huge new industrial centres in previously uninhabited areas rich in natural resources, such as Magnitogorsk, built near huge iron and steel reserves east of the Ural Mountains.

 Economic activity was pushed in the direction of heavy industries, which lead to a 350 percent increase in output, in a bid to prepare Russia for an industrialised war.
 The first Five Year Plan also had a revolutionary effect on society, as millions left the farms to pursue new lives in the cities.

 The human cost

 Despite these successes, Stalin’s Five Year Plan was not an unqualified success.
 In addition to mechanisation and collectivisation, key features of the first Five Year Plan included the disastrous impact it had on human lives.
 Aside from the terrible conditions in the new factories, where unskilled peasants had little idea of how to operate machines, the collectivisation of agriculture was ruinous.